Privacy and Data Protection in the Kingdom of Saudi Arabia

 What does this mean for you/r business?

-Organizations operating in KSA should begin efforts to understand what data is collected, how it’s used, if it is transferred internationally, and where it is transferred to which is something your organization should have completed already or at the very least begun working on as part of compliance with existing privacy legislation in the EU and beyond.
-Beyond that, keeping a close eye on the additional guidance that is sure to be forthcoming, bookmark this article as we’ll be adding updates here as they come.
+With these additional sets of regulations, the requirements for compliance have been made more clear.
+Organizations operating in KSA should begin efforts to understand what data is collected, how it’s used, if it is transferred internationally, and where it is transferred to, which is something your organization should have completed already or at the very least begun working on as part of compliance with existing privacy legislation in the EU and beyond.
+Familiarizing the relevant staff with KSA, DPIA, and ROPA format and requirements should definitely start sooner rather than later.
+Beyond that, keep a close eye on any additional updates that may be forthcoming, and bookmark this article as we’ll be adding updates here as they come.
 If you’re not sure where to start in creating your privacy strategy, we’re here to chat.

 Do you have marketing questions about privacy at your organization?